-The results obtained from the assessment of disease severity at the late vegetative (7 node) and early bud development (13 node) growth stage indicated a site x fungicide treatment interaction suggesting that fungicide treatment response in controlling AB disease changed significantly environmental with (site) conditions.
-Assessment of AB disease responses at 7 node only evaluated the effect of fungicides that had been applied at seeding, 4 and 6 WAS (weeks after sowing), while the assessment conducted at 13 node evaluated the effect of fungicides that had been applied at seeding, 4, 6, and 9 WAS.
+The results obtained from the assessment of disease severity at the late vegetative (7 node) and early bud development (13 node) growth stage indicated a site x fungicide treatment interaction.
+This suggests that fungicide treatment response in controlling AB disease changed significantly with environmental (site) conditions.
+Assessment of AB disease responses at 7 node only evaluated the effect of fungicides that had been applied at seeding, four and six WAS (weeks after sowing) while that conducted at 13 node evaluated the effect of fungicides that had been applied at seeding, four, six, and nine WAS.

-Disease severity at the 7 node assessment period was higher in the Nil treatment at Minnipa (42%) than at Hart (13%) (Table 2).
-This was a similar to the finding in 2015 highlighting the importance of early season disease control at Minnipa.
-Aviator Xpro® applied at 4 WAS and fortnightly Chlorothalonil treatments (first treatment commenced at 4 WAS) showed varying but improved disease control over all other treatments at both sites.
-This indicated that early application timings at between 2 and 4 node improved early season disease control over later application at 6 WAS (5-6 node).
-The current industry practice, Mancozeb (2 kg/ha) applied at 6 WAS reduced infection levels compared to Nil at Hart but not at Minnipa where disease severity was higher.
+Disease severity at the 7 node assessment period was higher in the nil treatment at Minnipa (42%) than at Hart (13%) (Table 2).
+This was a similar finding to that found in 2015 highlighting the importance of early season disease control at Minnipa.
+Aviator Xpro® applied at four WAS and fortnightly chlorothalonil treatments (first treatment commenced at 4 WAS) showed varying but improved disease control over all other treatments at both sites.
+This indicated that early application timings at between 2 and 4 node improved early season disease control over later application at six WAS (5-6 node).
+The current industry practice, mancozeb (2 kg/ha) applied at six WAS reduced infection levels compared to nil at Hart but not at Minnipa where disease severity was higher.
 This finding suggests that there may be differences in efficacy between fungicides depending upon the level of disease pressure.

-At the 13 node assessment period, the current industry practice, Mancozeb (2 kg/ha) treatment, reduced infection levels similar to the fortnightly Chlorothalonil and all the Aviator Xpro® treatments at Hart only (Table 2).
+At the 13 node assessment period, the current industry practice, mancozeb (2 kg/ha) treatment, reduced infection levels similar to the fortnightly chlorothalonil and all the Aviator Xpro® treatments at Hart only (Table 2).
 This suggested that in some instances where AB infection is relatively low, these three fungicides may offer similar levels of disease control.
-At Minnipa, however, the fortnightly Chlorothalonil had the highest level of disease control over all other treatments.
-Differences between other foliar fungicides were less obvious and only the Flutriafol + Aviator Xpro® treatment applied at 6 WAS showed improved disease control over the Nil treatment.
-In most instances.
-Amistar Xtra® treatments and the lower rate of Mancozeb (500 g/ha) treatment did not reduce infection levels over the Nil or the current industry standard of Mancozeb (2 kg/ha) treatments.
+At Minnipa, however, the fortnightly chlorothalonil had the highest level of disease control over all other treatments.
+Differences between other foliar fungicides were less obvious and only the Flutriafol + Aviator Xpro® treatment applied at six WAS showed improved disease control over the nil treatment.
+In most instances, Amistar Xtra® treatments and the lower rate of mancozeb (500 g/ha) treatment did not reduce infection levels over the nil or the current industry standard of mancozeb (2 kg/ha) treatments.